 Complexity Science and the tools it creates are critically important to understanding emerging topics such as the water-energy-food nexus, interdependency and the resilience of infrastructure systems.
 The focus should therefore be on identifying how tools and techniques from Complexity Science can continue to play an important role in challenge-led research (Evidence source 4).

-As of April 2016, training accounted for almost half of this research area – largely due to several CDTs which end in 2018.
+As of April 2016, training accounted for almost half of this Research Area – largely due to several CDTs which ended in 2018.
 Although Complexity Science was not a priority area in the last CDT call in 2013, several CDTs supported as a result contain aspects of the discipline, especially MathSys (University of Warwick) and the Risk and Uncertainty CDTs (University of Liverpool).
 There has been limited demand for the postdoctoral fellowship priority.

-Currently, the scope of the Complexity Science area is not very well defined and many aspects may be better described as part of Non-Linear Systems, Continuum Mechanics, Mathematical Biology or Operational Research.
-We therefore plan to review Complexity Science in 2017 to better understand its impact as a research area and its identity within our research area taxonomy.
+Currently, the scope of the Complexity Science area is not very well defined, and many aspects may be better described as part of Non-Linear Systems, Continuum Mechanics, Mathematical Biology or Operational Research.
+A review of Complexity Science was held in 2017 to better understand its impact as a research area and its identity within our research area taxonomy.

 This area aligns with all Outcomes and Ambitions, but most particularly the following Ambitions in the Resilient and Connected Nation Outcomes:

 R1: Achieve energy and security efficiency

 Tools and methods developed for complex systems can be used to understand highly interconnected energy systems and aid decision-making processes.